QuickBooks Blog

 • Payments using a mobile card reader to swipe debit or credit cards

-Mobile payments facilitate mobile transactions using a method of payment, like cards or electronic money transfers.
+Mobile payments facilitate mobile transactions using a payment method, like cards or electronic money transfers.

 The best online payment methods for small businesses

-Online payments are an emerging technology that can help you gain more customers, cut expensive costs, and simplify accounting processes.
+Online payment methods can help you gain more customers, cut expensive costs, and simplify accounting processes.
 But it’s smart to compare the best online payment methods for small businesses to find the right solution for your needs.

 A few major players dominate the credit card processing industry.
 But many providers can help your company process payments online, and they’re all structured differently.